GoogleChrome/inert-polyfill/README.md

 Most limitations revolve around keyboard access and the tab key-

-- Some browsers (Firefox) don't support emulating tab events, so positive values of `tabIndex` may be ignored
+- Most browsers don't support emulating tab events, so positive values of `tabIndex` may be ignored
   - Avoid relying on a specific tab order
 - Inert elements at the very start or end of a page may prevent tab access to the browser's chrome
 - While tabbing over inert elements, inner elements may still receive intermediate `focus` and `blur` events